VASO-Coding-Challenge/SOTestingEnv/README.md

 </li>
 ```

+7. Make sure to add the newly added documentation's path in the .gitignore file.

-7. Refresh the project and you'll see your link placed inside the Global Docs tab under Docs!
+8. Refresh the project and you'll see your link placed inside the Global Docs tab under Docs!

 ### Backend